 This step is important, because if left untreated, the joints of your birdhouse may be loosened over time.

 Just like the eaves of our own houses provide a shelter above our doors, the birds need a roof over their entrance to the birdhouse.

-First, it protects any rains or snow to get inside and makes the birds’ home uncomfortable.
+First, it protects against any rains or snow getting inside and makes the birds’ home uncomfortable.
 Second, it provides a blocking against any aerial predators.